danielabar/meblog/src/markdown/what-makes-a-good-podcast.md

 category: "podcasts"
 ---

 I absolutely love podcasts.
-It's probably safe to assume everyone already knows what a podcast is, but just in case, [Wikipedia](https://en.wikipedia.org/wiki/Podcast) defines it as: "An episodic series of spoken word digital audio files that a user can download to a personal device for easy listening."
+It's probably safe to assume everyone already knows what a podcast is, but just in case, [Wikipedia](https://en.wikipedia.org/wiki/Podcast) defines it as:
+>An episodic series of spoken word digital audio files that a user can download to a personal device for easy listening.

 There are podcasts on every topic under the sun, from comedy, to sports, true crime stories, health, business and everything in between.
 My favorite categories include programming, personal finance and alternative health.

 One of the things I like best about the format is it feels like "hacking the brain".
 Since they're (mostly) free and so easily accessible, you can be learning and exposing yourself to new ideas while doing the most mundane things like commuting, going for a run, or chores around the house.
 In this post I'm going to share some opinions on what makes a good podcast.
 Keep in mind my preference is on education and always learning new things over idle chit chat.